goanimate-archive-organization/wrapper-offIine/faq.md

 ChromeOS is very heavily locked down, and supporting it would likely be troublesome to make, especially since Linux support would need to be made first.
 It might end up no longer working by the end of 2020 anyway, since Flash will be discontinued and there may not be a way to install it on ChromeOS past that point.
 Feel free to try it yourself though.

 ### iOS or Android?
-Use heroku, and Puffin Browser.
+No. Not unless you use some remote desktop trickery with a regular computer.
+This will never happen, Flash does not run on iOS at all, and the few Android versions out there are extremely old and barely work.

 ### Windows Phone?
-go back to 3 years old.
+go back to 2013
 ‎